-Investing in organic search took one sporting goods ecommerce site from Top 100 to Top 10 in less than 12 months.
+Investing in organic search took one sporting goods ecommerce site from Top 100 to Top 10 in one year.
 Read our ecommerce SEO case study to learn how.

 If you’re into hunting, camping, or fishing, chances are you’ve heard of Sportsman’s Warehouse.
 In addition to operating multiple retail stores in almost 20 states, America’s premier outfitter has an active ecommerce business.

 During Sportsman’s Warehouse’s latest shareholder’s meeting in August, they reported:

 - A 30 percent increase in online traffic during their second quarter

 - An 8 percent increase in organic search revenue

 Within the first 12 months, our SEO team had tripled the ROI of their SEO investment.

 At the end of 2016, once the campaign had been fully implemented and ran its course for the fiscal year, the results improved even further: